ros-industrial/ros_canopen/canopen/sphinx/user-guide/cia402-driver.rst

-Motion Controller Driver
+Cia402 Driver
 ========================

-The Motion Controller Driver implements the CIA402 profile and enables setting the drive status, operation mode and sending target values to the motion controller.
+The Cia402 Driver implements the CIA402 profile for motion controllers and enables setting the drive status, operation mode and sending target values to the motion controller.